 Charley is also a hamlet in the parish of Farewell, union of Lichfield, S. division of the hundred of Offlow in Staffordshire.

-Important Dates for the Charlet family
+Early History of the Charlet family

 This web page shows only a small excerpt of our Charlet research.
 Another 62 words (4 lines of text) covering the years 1655, 1722, 1697, 1716, 1717, 1706 and 1722 are included under the topic Early Charlet History in all our PDF Extended History products and printed products wherever possible.